Did you know there are people who quite literally cannot feel pain?

 Remember the first time you first touched a really hot object when you were a child?

-The immediate reaction of pulling away because of the pain was probably the only thing that prevented you from sustaining a life-changing burn.
+The immediate reaction of pulling away because of the pain was probably the only thing that prevented you from sustaining a life-altering burn.

 Or how about the time you bit your tongue and it stayed sore for three days?
 That wasn’t a very pleasant experience, was it?